kpreid/all-is-cubes/README.md

     Note: the webpack-dev-server will automatically rebuild when files change *unless those files are outside of `all-is-cubes-wasm/`.*

+*   Run the standalone game server: `make run-server`

-*   Run the terminal raytracer version: `cargo run --bin aic-console`
+*   Run the terminal raytracer version: `make run-console`

 License
 -------